Tanchwa/Homelab-IaC/Applications/Apollo/notes.md

 ## Client
 had to edit the ingress template to support TLS and ingress className fields but other than that it looks fine

+## Issues
+Router is not returning any data to the client.
+Originally it looked like a CORS issue but even after allowing all origins, it still wouldn't return the info.
+I bet it's an issue with the Rhai template that didn't get deployed as part of the new chart, in fact it has some info about "process_request" and "let valid_client_names